daoudmerchant/battleships/README.md

 ## Thoughts after completion

 Well, I'm proud of having achieved everything I set out to do, even though I know there are more efficient ways of doing certain things.
 I implemented `useContext` for the first time, although didn't completely refactor the prop drilling as my application is only max 4 levels deep.

+## Er...
+Where's your commit history?

+Ah, yeah, _that_...
+Deployed to gh-pages, tried to update, it refused (which apparently [is a thing](https://www.google.com/search?q=deploy+gh+pages+not+updating+stackoverflow+site:stackoverflow.com&sxsrf=AOaemvKgVgVx3NuUsC6nm0wghSt3oEWbRA:1631002949107&sa=X&ved=2ahUKEwivsaK7t-zyAhXbRPEDHacoCqwQrQIoBHoECAYQBQ&biw=1920&bih=976)), tried to force an update by deleting my gh-pages branch, somehow broke it so deploy worked perfectly in the terminal but never appeared on github.com, tried everything, gave up.
+If you particularly want to see my commit history message me and I'll show you my hidden original repo.

 ## Were time infinite